Course Start Date

 - Traineeship Allowed

 The nationally accredited Certificate IV in Mental Health is your ideal entry into an industry that is experiencing huge demand due to increased awareness of mental health issues.
-Practice supporting people in a real work environment and be ready to make a difference.
+Practice supporting people in a real work environment and gain the necessary skills and knowledge to make a difference.

 LEARN NEW SKILLS

 Through a mix of theory and practical coursework, learn to:

 - Work collaboratively with other services

 - Respond to crises